wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-loops/includes/6-exercise-loops.md

     1. Configure the two **Move file(s)** actions as presented in the following screenshots:

+        ![Screenshot of the Move file(s) action that moves the pdf files.](..\media\move-files-action-pdf.png)

+        ![Screenshot of the Move file(s) action that moves the docx files.](..\media\move-files-action-docx.png)

     > [!ΝΟΤΕ]
-        > Το populate to **Destination path** field of the **Move file(s)** actions you used a combination of variables and literal values.
+    > Το populate the **Destination path** field of the **Move file(s)** actions, you have to use a combination of variables and literal values.
 To find more information regarding variable concatenation and manipulation, see the [Handle variables in Power Automate for desktop](../../pad-variables/index.yml) module.

-        ![Screenshot of the Move file(s) action that moves the pdf files.](..\media\move-files-action-pdf.png)

-        ![Screenshot of the Move file(s) action that moves the docx files.](..\media\move-files-action-docx.png)

 1. As before, retrieve all the .txt files from the desktop folder.
 To achieve this functionality, add a **Get files in folder** action outside the previously created loop.